-The Center for Applied Liberal Arts offers a wide variety of courses and programs in the arts, writing, humanities, foreign languages, translation, and interpreting including:
+The Center for Applied Liberal Arts offers a wide variety of courses and programs in the arts, writing, humanities, translation, and interpreting including:

-Jenny McPhee is the Director of the Center for Applied Liberal Arts.
+Jenny McPhee is the Director of the Center for Applied Liberal Arts and Clinical Assistant Professor.
 A writer and translator, she is the author of The Center of Things, No Ordinary Matter, and A Man of No Moon, and co-authored Girls: Ordinary Girls and Their Extraordinary Pursuits.
-Her translations from the Italian include books by the authors Primo Levi, Natalia Ginzburg, Giacomo Leopardi, Curzio Malaparte, Paolo Maurensig, and Pope John Paul II.
+Her translations from Italian include books by the authors Primo Levi, Natalia Ginzburg, Giacomo Leopardi, Curzio Malaparte, Paolo Maurensig, and Pope John Paul II.
 She is a co-founder and on the board of the Bronx Academy of Letters, a public high school and middle school.
 She teaches in the Master’s in Translation at NYU SPS CALA.

 Kristine Rodriguez Kerr is Academic Director and Clinical Assistant Professor of the MS in Professional Writing program.
 Her research interests include new literacy studies, educational justice, multimodal composing, participatory culture, and the teaching of writing in both traditional and non-traditional spaces of learning.
 Kristine holds an Ed.D. in Communication and Education from the Math, Science, and Technology department at Teachers College Columbia University; an M.A. in Professional Writing from Carnegie Mellon University; and a B.A. in Professional & Creative Writing with a minor in Communication Design from Carnegie Mellon University.

 Afua Preston is Associate Director of Administration.
 Afua has a love for romance languages and holds a B.A. in Italian Language and Culture from SUNY Purchase.
-She has been an NYU Administrator for over 22 years and 13 of those years were in the department of Foreign Languages, Translation and Interpreting.
+She has been an NYU Administrator for over 25 years and 15 of those years were in the departments of Foreign Languages and Translation and Interpreting.

 As Assistant Director, Alicia Kubes is responsible for the administration of CALA’s arts and design programming as well as special events and programs.
 Alicia comes to CALA from NYU’s Tisch School of the Arts where she managed the Moving Image Archiving & Preservation M.A. program from the time it was launched in 2003.
 She was a recipient of the NYU Distinguished Administrator Award in 2013 and is the founding president of New York University Toastmasters.
 She has a B.A. in Art History from Boston University, an M.A. in Higher Education and Student Affairs from NYU Steinhardt, a Certificate from the Administrators Cultural Training Institute at NYU, and a Certificate in Arts Administration from NYU SPS.

-Ken French is the the Program Administrator for CALA and has been working at NYU SPS since 2006.
+Ken French is the Program Administrator for CALA and has been working at NYUSPS since 2006.
 He is a published poet and writer.
-Ken lives in the NYU freshman dorm, Hayden Hall, with his husband, Professor John Moran, where they implement activities for the students.
+Ken lives in the NYU freshman dorm, Lipton Hall, with his husband, Faculty in Residence and Professor John Moran, where they implement activities for the students.
 They share the apartment with their furry children, two corgis, Ann-Margret and Cecil.

-Anne Maguire is an Administrative Assistant for CALA’s Department of Humanities, Arts, and Writing.
+Anne Maguire is an Administrative Assistant for CALA’s programs in the Arts and Humanities.
 She came to CALA in 2015 from the Calvin Klein print archive.
 She spent 20 years as a moving image librarian, researcher, and archivist.
-She has worked independently with experimental film makers Barbara Hammer and Su Friedrich, and with Lelia Doolan on her documentary Bernadette: Notes on a Political Journey.
-She wrote the book Rock the Sham!
+She has worked independently with experimental filmmakers.
+She is a political activist and wrote the book Rock the Sham!

-Jervon Mercier is an Administrative Assistant for CALA’s Department of Foreign Languages, Translation, and Interpreting.
+Jervon Mercier is an Administrative Assistant for CALA’s programs in Foreign Languages, Translation, and Interpreting.
 Jervon has worked with the Foreign Languages, Translation, and Interpreting division of CALA for over 10 years.
-Prior to CALA he worked at SPS’s Arts and Humanities department and the American Language Institute.
+Prior to his current position, he worked with SPS’s Arts and Humanities department and with the American Language Institute.
 Jervon holds a B.S. from NYU SPS.